 Processes (con't.)
 1 2 3 4 5 14.
 The Audit and Compliance Committee ensures the full operationalization of a proper and adequate control system.
-15. Such a system secures reliability of "reporting, safeguarding of assets, compliance with rules and regulations, effectiveness and efficiency of operations".
-16. The Audit and Compliance Committee obtains from the internal and external auditors the key control issues and findings.
-17. The Audit and Compliance Committee makes periodic assessments on whether progress is being made to adequately address these issues and findings.
-18. The Audit and Compliance Committee meets with the Compliance Officer to review programs designed to raise the culture of ethics and compliance within the Bank.
-19. The Audit and Compliance Committee ensures an enforcement mechanism, which decisively sanctions non-compliance and unethical behavior.
-20. The Audit and Compliance Committee has a process that ensures all members of the Committee understand all major aspects of the operations of units that contribute a substantial percentage to the Bank's earnings.
-21. The Audit and Compliance Committee thoroughly reviews the findings of "special action committees" that management may have created for cases on operational lapses and losses.
-22. The Audit and Compliance Committee ensures that the appropriate actions and refinements of operational controls have been undertaken.
-23. The Audit and Compliance Committee meets with the internal auditor regularly, with and without management present.
-24. The Audit and Compliance Committee ensures internal controls are effective and reports on these to the Board.
-25. The Audit and Compliance Committee has access to outside professional advice (accounting, legal, information technology, etc.), if necessary.
-26. Discussions at Committee meetings are open, respectful and air opposing views effectively.
-27. The Committee uses an annual calendar to plan meetings, address issues and align with planning and reporting cycles.
+Such a system secures reliability of "reporting, safeguarding of assets, compliance with rules and regulations, effectiveness and efficiency of operatio ns" The Audit and Compliance Committee obtains from the internal and external auditors the key control issues and findings.
+The Audit and Compliance Committee makes periodic assessments on whether progress is being made to adequately address these issues and findings. er The Audit and Compliance Committee meets with the Compliance Officer to review programs designed to raise the culture of ethics and compliance within Bank. the 19.
+The Audit and Compliance Committee ensures an enforcement mechanism, which decisively sanctions non-compliance and unethical behavior.
+20. The Audit and Compliance Committee has a process that ensures all member the Committee understand all major aspects of the operations of units that contribute a substantial percentage to the Bank's earnings. s of The Audit and Compliance Committee thoroughly reviews the findings of "speciaction committees" that management may have created for cases on operation lapses and losses.
+22. The Audit and Compliance Committee ensures that the appropriate actions an refinements of operational controls have been undertaken. d The Audit and Compliance Committee meets with the internal auditor regularly with and without management present. /, The Audit and Compliance Committee ensures internal controls are effective a reports on these to the Board. and The Audit and Compliance Committee has access to outside professional advi (accounting, legal, information technology, etc.), if necessary. ice Discussions at Committee meetings are open, respectful and air opposing view effectively.
+WS The Committee uses an annual calendar to plan meetings, address issues and align with planning and reporting cycles. b Communications and Information 1 2 3 4 5 28.
+The level of openness between members of the Audit and Compliance Commi - - -

 Communications and Information 1 2 3 4 5 28.
-The level of openness between members of the Audit and Compliance Committee and other Board members is high.
+The level of openness between members of the Audit and Compliance Committee e and other Board members is high.
 29. The level of openness between the Audit and Compliance Committee and management is high.
-30. Committee members are made aware of communications received from governmental or regulatory agencies relating to areas of alleged violations or areas of non-compliance. and a very compliance.
-1 L L
+30. Committee members are made aware of communications received from governmental or regulatory agencies relating to areas of alleged violations or areas of non-compliance.